mfractor/mfractor.github.io/docs/tutorials/xamarin-forms/value-converter-type-safety.md

 ##Introduction
 In Xamarin.Forms developers data bind properties in a control to properties on a binding context using the `Binding` markup extension.

-Typically the type on the control's property will match the type on the binding context property but there are often cases we want to transform one property to another.
-For example, a screen may have a email entry that changes color depending if the user has entered a valid email.
+Typically, the type on the control's property matches the type on the binding context property.
+But what if we had a screen with an email entry that needs to change color when the user enters a valid email?

+Enter the [IValueConverter interface](https://developer.xamarin.com/api/type/Xamarin.Forms.IValueConverter/); value converters implement

 We can expose a boolean `IsEmailValid` on our binding context, bind the `TextColor` field of the entry to the `IsEmailValid` property and use an `IValueConverter` that converts a `True` value to black and a `False` value to red.